spcCodes/Grab_AI_for_SEA/README.md

 python scripts/car_preprocessing.py
 ```

 This will save the files in 'data/train' and 'data/valid' folders.
+Since the data folder size was too large (around 1.56 gb) it could not be included.
+However if we run the above script it will generate the data folder

 **2. Step 2: Training the  model**